 Taming your inner “rock star” is critical if you want to build lasting relationships and a fulfilling life.

-Anger can be turned in word or outward
+4. Anger can be turned inward or outward

 While we are directing that anger outwardly, and sometimes toward the wrong people, we can just as easily direct it inward toward ourselves.
 This shows up in the form of self-hatred, self-loathing, and negative self-beliefs.
 It’s often expressed outwardly in the form of depression for both men and women.
 Generally we don’t even realize we are doing it until the emotional damage is done and laid waste to parts of our lives.